FAQ

 Which manikins can we use with VLS?

-We recommend using a manikin with a realistic chest height, to better reflect the virtual victim in the training.
-We currently provide presets for the Laerdal Little Anne, but you can use any manikin with Virtual Life Support.
-The setup process includes a step to specify the chest height of your model, so the virtual victim’s chest lines up perfectly with your manikin.
+We recommend using a manikin with a realistic chest height to ensure proper alignment with the virtual victim during training.
+Virtual Life Support includes presets for several common manikins, but you can use any CPR manikin.
+During setup, you will be asked to specify the chest height of your manikin so the virtual victim’s chest aligns accurately with the physical manikin.

 Troubleshooting